 - On the Insert tab, in the Map Frames group, click Map Frame .

 A gallery of maps and scenes from the project displays, including all open map views and bookmarks associated with each map.
 Choose <None> to create an empty map frame.
-Empty map frames are useful when making templates.
+Empty map frames can be useful when creating layout files.

 - Choose the map view, scene view, or bookmark for your map frame.

-- On the layout itself, drag to create the map frame.
+- On the layout, click and drag to create the map frame.

-The map frame is added to your layout at the extent chosen.
+The map frame is added to the layout at the extent chosen.

 You can also create a map frame by dragging a map from the Catalog pane onto the layout.
-The map will be added as a rectangle map frame at the default map extent.
+This map is added as a rectangle map frame at the default map extent.